On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Introduction

-The equivalence between (a) and (b) is contained in \cite{BM,BCM}.
-That (c) implies (b) is obvious.
-Our contribution to the above equivalence is (a) implies (c).
-Therefore our result sharpens the characterization of EHI in \cite{BM,BCM}.
-The result (a) implies (c) is particularly interesting on fractals as we explain below.
-Diffusions on many regular fractals are known to satisfy $\on{PHI(\beta)}$ with $\beta>2$.
-These are often called \emph{anomalous diffusions} to distinguish from the classical smooth settings like the Euclidean space where one often has Gaussian space-time scaling and $\on{PHI(2)}$.
-However, by the above equivalence one can `improve' from $\on{PHI(\beta)}$ to $\on{PHI(2 + \epsilon)}$ for any $\eps>0$ even on fractals.
-So this result serves a bridge between anomalous space-time scaling in fractals and Gaussian space-time scaling seen in smooth settings.
+The equivalence between \ref{it:ehichar-intro-a} and \ref{it:ehichar-intro-b} is contained in \cite{BM,BCM}.
+That \ref{it:ehichar-intro-c} implies \ref{it:ehichar-intro-b} is obvious.
+Our contribution to the above equivalence is the proof that \ref{it:ehichar-intro-a} implies \ref{it:ehichar-intro-c}.
+Therefore our result sharpens the characterization of \ref{EHI-int} in \cite{BM,BCM}.
+The result that \ref{it:ehichar-intro-a} implies \ref{it:ehichar-intro-c} is particularly interesting on fractals as we explain below.
+Diffusions on many regular fractals are known to satisfy \ref{PHI-int} with $\beta>2$.
+These are often called \emph{anomalous diffusions} to distinguish them from the classical smooth settings like the Euclidean space where one often has Gaussian space-time scaling and $\on{PHI(2)}$.
+However, by the above equivalence one can ``improve'' from \ref{PHI-int} to $\on{PHI(2 + \varepsilon)}$ for any $\varepsilon>0$ even on fractals.
+So this result serves as a bridge between anomalous space-time scaling in fractals and Gaussian space-time scaling seen in smooth settings.